 WordPress.com and Blogger are two blogging platforms to start blogs for free, coming with many similarities as well as differences.
 Many beginners are confused that which is the better, especially for those planning to make money online.
 Therefore, we come out this comparison of Blogger VS WordPress.com, to discuss two platforms on interface, domain name, themes customization, storage, features, etc.

 WordPress.com is an awesome hosting platform to help users publish content online easily.
-It provides hundreds of free themes, the functions of many plugins, and easy ways to get social and go mobile.
+It provides hundreds of free themes, the functions from many plugins, and easy ways to get social and go mobile.
 You don’t need to purchase hosting service, download applications, or manage a web server and hosting account.
 All you need to do is focusing on your content.

 On the other hand, Blogger is a blog publishing service acquired by Google.
 It allows private and multi-user blogs with time-stamped entries.
 It has no upgrades and needs no fees for adding a custom domain name.
 Moreover, it’s friendly to users and comes with huge Google advantages.